ayaranga/aura-js-creditscore-v2/README.md

 Note: See https://kubernetes.io/docs/concepts/configuration/secret/ for details on creating and decoding secrets.
 ### Deploy the sample app
 The deployment template file `kubernetes-deployment.yml.template` is available as part of this repo.
 Edit the deployment file to specify the correct image name, /etc/hosts entries if any using hostAliases, tablespace name and the secret details required to connect to the Oracle database.
+Note that if you have not specified explicitly any tablespace name while creating the PDB, use "pdb_tbs1" as the tablespace name in the deployment file.

 If the database is deployed outside the cluster and istio sidecar is being installed, use --includeIPRanges option for not redirecting outbound database traffic to istio proxy.
 See https://istio.io/docs/tasks/traffic-management/egress.html for more details.
 ```